Puppettu/DiscordJS-Command-and-Event-Handler-V14/README.md

 - `node .` or `node index.js`

 - Thank you for reading!
-- Thanks to @Jermayn#2393 but I edited some parts yes! :3
+- Credits to @Jermayn#2393 & @Puppettu#9013 but I edited some parts :3
 - STAR this repository as I'll be updating this repository every 2 days!
 So you don't miss out!!